futres/RShinyFuTRES/README.md

 -----------------------------------------------------------------------------------------------------------------------
 <h3>Dataset</h3>

-To achive best results, please set eventDate to a "year, month, day" format.
-To do this, follow these steps:
+To achive best results, please set eventDate to a "YYYY-MM-DD" (format.
+To do this in excel, follow these steps:

-      1) Open up data in excel
-      2) Select the column heading in which your date values are listed
+      1) Select the column heading in which your date values are listed
-      3) Right click and select "Format Cells"
+      2) Right click and select "Format Cells"
-      4) Go to the "eventDate" category
+      3) Go to the "eventDate" category
-      5) Select the "year-month-day" format and click "OK"
+      4) Select the "year-month-day" format and click "OK"

- If you have a mix of measurement units for a type of measurement (e.g., weight in grams and pounds), please standardize before proceeding.
+ If you have a mix of measurement units for a type of measurement (e.g., mass in both grams and pounds), please standardize before proceeding.

 -----------------------------------------------------------------------------------------------------------------------